Photo Release Form

 If your subject is under 18, get a release signed by a parent or legal guardian — not the minor.
 Most jurisdictions do not recognize a minor's consent for likeness rights.
 Use conditional logic to reveal a parent section when 'under 18' is selected.

-Generate a PDF copy for your records and the subject's
+Send a confirmation for your records

 Tag releases by subject name and shoot date in your DAM